About

 1. Slang.
 In spy parlance, a means of locating the source of an information leak by disseminating further information and tracking its flow.

-Other interests include fanfiction cultures, digital forms of distributed and collective storytelling, Marcel Proust, and Korean boybands.
+Other interests include exhaust data, space as a form of communication, and Marcel Proust.
 She is a strong proponent of the Oxford comma.